easinal/easinal.github.io/_pages/cv.md

 **University of California, Riverside**
 *Research Assistant, Dec 2021 -- Present*

 - **Parallel Contraction Hierarchies:** Proposed a parallel algorithm for constructing contraction hierarchies, one of the most widely used shortest path algorithms.
 Implemented the algorithm, achieving an average 10x speedup over the state-of-the-art (SOTA) parallel baseline while maintaining competitive query performance.
-To be appear in ICS’25.
+To be appeared in ICS’25.
   [GitHub Repo](https://github.com/ucrparlay/Parallel-Contraction-Hierarchy)
   [arXiv](https://arxiv.org/abs/2412.18008)